 irrigation system discreetly hidden in flowerbed .

 Grey water irrigation system can discreetly be installed in flowerbeds.
 As the plants around the pump chamber grew they will hide the pump housing more and more.
-As Water Rhapsody grey water systems require very little maintenance the plants can grow uninhibited while being water by the pump.
+As grey water systems require very little maintenance the plants can grow uninhibited while being water by the pump.